Businesses and workplaces should encourage their employees to work at home, wherever possible.

 The government's insolvency service has published information outlining the support and advice available for businesses that are in financial difficulty.

-The Charities Aid Foundation has new funding available for small charities and social enterprises struggling during the current crisis.
-Read more about emergency one-off grants of up to £10,000.
+The Charities Aid Foundation has paused its current round of funding for small charities and social enterprises struggling during the current crisis.